 This game was made by one of the InterAx beta testers.
-It demonstrates many features of InterAx, and is a great way to learn how to work with flags and objects in a “real world” situation.
-(It’s also a complete and fun games for kids to play).
+Although not quite finished, it demonstrates many features of InterAx, and is a great way to learn how to work with flags and objects in a “real world” situation.
+It is rather complex, and is recommended for more advanced InterAx users.
 Below is a list of what this game demonstrates:

 - Using flags to control objects’ visibility

 - Using Inventory Items and the Goodie Object

 Overall, the game demonstrates uses of the following object types: Link, Ambient, Conversation, HotSpot, Goodie, Reactor, Responder, Delay, and Multi-Trigger.